Legal Tips/Risk Reduction

 An “Addendum” is an addition to the Purchase and Sale Agreement after the contract has already been fully executed.
 For example, when you need to change the purchase price or add a closing cost credit or extend the mortgage contingency date.
 It amends the contract to incorporate new terms agreed to by all parties.

-A “Rider” is a document that addresses additional details, conditions, or terms to supplement the standard Purchase and Sale Agreement.
+A “Rider” is a document that addresses additional details, conditions, or terms to supplement the standard Purchase and Sale Agreement and is generally executed when the Purchase and Sale Agreement is executed.

 Audio/Video Surveillance Equipment